couchbase/couchnode/deps/lcb/README.markdown

 Also tests expecting `beer-sample` bucket loaded.
 It comes with the server.
 Look at "Sample buckets" section of Admin Console.

-## Bugs, Support, Issues
-You may report issues in the library in our issue tracker at
-<https://issues.couchbase.com>.
-Sign up for an account and file an issue
-against the _Couchbase C Client Library_ project.

-The developers of the library hang out in IRC on `#libcouchbase` on irc.freenode.net.

 ## Examples